 Parker, S.L., Jimmieson, N.L., & Johnson, K.M.
 (2013).
 General self-efficacy influences affective task reactions during a work simulation: The temporal effects of changes in workload at different levels of control.
 Anxiety, Stress, & Coping, 26(2), 217-239. doi: 10.1080/10615806.2011.651616 [PDF]

 Parker, S.L., Jimmieson, N.L., & Amiot, C.E.
 (2010).
 Self-determination as a moderator of demands and control: Implications for employee strain and engagement.
 Journal of Vocational Behavior, 76, 52-67. doi: 10.1016/j.jvb.2009.06.010 [PDF]

 Parker, S.L., Jimmieson, N.L., & Amiot, C.E.
 (2009).
 The stress-buffering effects of control on task satisfaction and perceived goal attainment: An experimental study of the moderating influence of desire for control.
 Applied Psychology: An International Review, 58(4), 622-652. doi: 10.1111/j.1464-0597.2008.00367.x [PDF]

 Parker, S.L., Jimmieson, N.L., & Way, K. (2013).
 Occupational Health Psychology.
 In A. Sarris & N. Kirby (Eds.), Organisational Psychology and Professional Practice.
 Tilde.
 ISBN: 978-0-7346-1124-6

 Note: Coordinator roles prior to 2009 and tutor roles prior to 2006 are not included.

-Honours students will have the opportunity to work on one of two ready-made projects.
-There is scope for the student to contribute to the design of these projects.
-Testing will start at the end of March.
+2) work on a ready-made experimental project.
+There is scope for the student to contribute to the design of these ready-made projects.
+For more details, see below.